Huge change coming to how you book flights

 "Afterpay gives our customers another payment option when booking their holidays and allows them to get the lowest possible fares."

-A $10 service fees applies to Afterpay payment options, which is available for fares bought on Jetstar's website.
+A fee of 1.5 per cent of the booking applies to Afterpay payment options, which is available for fares bought on Jetstar's website.
 Passengers pay off their airfares with four fortnightly repayments.

 Jetstar is the only airline in Australia to offer Afterpay as an option.